 Numeric data exceed water quality objectives for toxic pollutants, including maximum contaminant levels where applicable, or California/National Toxics Rule water quality criteria more than the prescribed number of times.
 The number of times varies by the number of samples and is based on a binomial distribution.
-(Listing Policy, § 3.1.)
+(Listing Policy, section 3.1.)

 Numeric data exceed water quality objectives for conventional pollutants more than the prescribed number of times.
 The number of times varies by the number of samples and is based on a binomial distribution.
-(Id., §3.2.)
+(Id., section 3.2.)

 Bacteria data exceeds water quality standards in California Code of Regulations, Basin Plans, or statewide plans based on a binomial distribution, site specific exceedance frequencies or a four percent exceedance frequency.
-(Id., §3.3.)
+(Id., section 3.3.)

 A health advisory has been issued against the consumption of edible resident organisms or a shellfish harvest ban.
-(Id, §3.4.)
+(Id, section 3.4.)

 Tissue pollutant levels in organisms exceed a pollutant-specific evaluation guideline.
-(Id., § 3.5.)
+(Id., section 3.5.)

 Statistically significant water or sediment toxicity data exhibits statistically significant toxicity using the binomial distribution or narrative sediment quality objectives are exceeded.
-(Id., §3.6.)
+(Id., section 3.6.)

 Nuisance condition data for odor, taste, excessive algae growth, foam, turbidity, oil, trash, litter, or color exceed evaluation guidelines or a significant nuisance condition exists when compared to reference conditions.
-(Id., § 3.7.)
+(Id., section 3.7.)

 Adverse biological response is measured in resident individuals as compared to reference conditions and the impacts are associated with water or sediment concentrations of pollutants.
-(Id., § 3.8.)
+(Id., section 3.8.)

 Significant degradation of biological populations and/or communities is exhibited as compared to reference sites and is associated with water or sediment concentrations of pollutants.
-(Id., § 3.9.)
+(Id., section 3.9.)

 A trend of declining water quality standards attainment is exhibited.
-(Id., § 3.10.)
+(Id., section 3.10.)

 The situation-specific weight of evidence listing factor may be applied when all other listing factors do not result in the listing of a waterbody segment, but information indicates non-attainment of standards.
 Specific justification must be provided, as per the Listing Policy, when the situation-specific weight of evidence listing factor is applied.
-(Id., § 3.11.)
+(Id., section 3.11.)

 Delisting a waterbody-pollutant combination from the existing 303(d) list is recommended if adequate data exist to show that any of the following conditions are met:

 Numeric data do not exceed water quality objectives for toxic pollutants, including maximum contaminant levels where applicable, or California/National Toxics Rule water quality criteria more than the prescribed number of times.
-The number of times varies by the number of samples and is based on a binomial distribution (Listing Policy, § 4.1.)
+The number of times varies by the number of samples and is based on a binomial distribution (Listing Policy, section 4.1.)

 Numeric data do not exceed water quality objectives for conventional pollutants more than the prescribed number of times.
 The number of times varies by the number of samples and is based on a binomial distribution.
-(Id., §4.2.)
+(Id., section 4.2.)

 A listing was based on faulty data, or objectives or standards have been revised.
-(Id., § 4.)
+(Id., section 4.)

 Bacteria data do not exceed water quality standards in California Code of Regulations, Basin Plans, or statewide plans based on the binomial distribution, site specific exceedance frequencies or a four percent exceedance frequency.
-(Id., § 4.3.)
+(Id., section 4.3.)

 A health advisory has been removed or the evaluation guideline is no longer exceeded.
-(Id., § 4.4.)
+(Id., section 4.4.)

 Tissue pollutant levels in organisms do not exceed a pollutant-specific evaluation guideline.
-(Id., § 4.5.)
+(Id., section 4.5.)

 Water or sediment toxicity or associated water data do not exceed water or sediment quality guidelines or narrative sediment quality objectives.
-(Id., § 4.6.)
+(Id., section 4.6.)